 - Create a school leadership team and student advisory council comprising a diverse group of voices to help you make decisions about policies and procedures at your school.

-- Involve students and their families in setting behavioral norms for your school to ensure that school expectations build on the values and beliefs of the community.
+- Develop relationships with families and community members, ensure that you and your staff speak or honor students’ native languages, and create schedules and structures that allow families to authentically engage in school activities and decision making.
+Involve students and their families in setting behavioral norms for your school to ensure that school expectations build on the values and beliefs of the community.

 Council of Chief State School Officers (2019).
 A vision and guidance for a diverse and learner-ready teacher workforce.
 Retrieved from https://ccsso.org/sites/default/files/2019-01/Vision%20and%20Guidance%20for%20a%20Diverse%20and%20Learner-Ready%20Teacher%20Workforce_FINAL_0.pdf.